 The Tests panel displays all the available tests that can be executed.
-These can either be the default tests or the custom ones that were already implemented by the user.
+These can either be the default tests or the custom ones that were already introduced to the Engine by the user.

 When a single test or a category is right-clicked, a context menu appears with Run selected tests option which then can be clicked upon to execute these test(s).

 The Tests panel is comprised of the following sections:

 |Run All||Executes all the tests that are currently available in the Tests list.|